NHSDigital/data-analytics-services/README.md

 # [Data Services - Analytics Service](https://nhsdigital.github.io/data-analytics-services/)

 ## We'd like to share our work with you

-The Data Services of NHS Digital aims to deliver world-class data and services to improve the health and wellbeing of people in England by using data, curation and advanced analytics in innovative ways.
-To support this mission, technologists in the team has built a site to share and discuss open-source technology work.
-We also distribute our code, publications and internal tools for feedback to help production run more efficiently.
+Data Services within NHS Digital aims to deliver world-class data and services to improve the health and wellbeing of people in England by using data, curation and advanced analytics in innovative ways.

+We have created this site with this mission in mind, to share and discuss open-source technology work.
+We will also distribute our code, publications and internal tools for feedback, with the hope this can help us improve our production processes.

+**To contact us raise an issue on Github or via email (datascience@nhs.net) and we will respond promptly.**

 ## Our repositories